projectcinderella/projectcinderella.github.io/index.md

 layout: default
 ---

-Once upon a time in a faraway place, lived a kind and gentle young woman called Cinderella.
-Cinderella worked by chasing after the undisciplined ~~CFO’s~~ rats, ensuring the lazy ~~colleagues~~ gnomes stick to their deadlines and rejecting the greedy ~~departments~~ leprechauns application for extra money, often coming home very, very tired at the end of the day.
+Once upon a time in a faraway place, lived a kind and gentle young woman called Cinderella Chia Chey Hui.
+Chey, as she was called, served as a maid in her own château.
+Her daily chores includes chasing after the undisciplined ~~CFO’s~~ rats, ensuring the lazy ~~colleagues~~ gnomes stick to their deadlines and rejecting the greedy ~~departments~~ leprechauns application for extra money, often coming home very, very tired at the end of the day.
 Although still a young woman, she felt older than her years.
 And then the fairy godmother appeared, promising to granting her a wish if she could have 1,000 birthday wishes before the clock strikes 12 on her birthday this year...

-## Fairy Godmother interviewed Cinderella's 7 friends:
+## Cinderella, as seen from the lens of her 7 friends:

 #### <img src="https://raw.githubusercontent.com/projectcinderella/projectcinderella.github.io/master/assets/images/Elsa.jpg" alt="Example" width="80" height="80">     She's a free spirited lady